Centigrade/ngtx/docs/GOOD_TESTS.md

 ## What You will Learn

-- Difference between imperative and declarative code
-- Why declarative code is often better
+- How to create and use component-testing-harnesses in your tests,
 - How to work with ngtx' declarative test api and component test harnesses

-At the end of this article you will be able to write declarative tests with ngtx and test-component harnesses.
+At the end of this article you will be able to understand the benefit of declarative tests with ngtx and test-component harnesses.
 You will also have a proper mental model of declarative test cases and a **basic** understanding of the inner workings.

 ## Starting from Scratch